MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 To use experimental APIs, download a prerelease version of the WebView2 SDK from [Microsoft.Web.WebView2 package](https://www.nuget.org/packages/Microsoft.Web.WebView2).

+Preview channels of Microsoft Edge, which include preview WebView2 runtime, are also called _insider channels_.
+Once installed, they will stay up-to-date and install the latest versions available for that channel.
+For example, this means the Canary channel will update itself almost daily.
 To download a Microsoft Edge preview channel, see [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).

+For deployment to multiple machine, please see [how to deploy preview channels](#how-to-deploy-preview-channels)

 <!-- ====================================================================== -->
 ## Approaches to making your app use a specific browser channel